New York / Westchester County

 Healthcare

-Tuckahoe residents have convenient access to major hospitals like NewYork-Presbyterian Westchester and Montefiore New Rochelle, both offering emergency services.
-With 3 physicians per 1,000 people and over 95% health insurance coverage, healthcare is accessible and reliable.
+Tuckahoe residents have access to quality healthcare, with major hospitals like NewYork-Presbyterian Westchester and Montefiore New Rochelle Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 3.0 per 1,000 people and 95.4% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals